Last quarter was probably the worst on record for the US economy - Local News 8

 A fragile recovery

-America shut down around mid-March when the pandemic first swept across the country.
-April was arguably the worst month of the lockdown, with most of the country under stay-at-home orders, shops shuttered and schools closed.
+America shut down around mid-March when the pandemic swept across the country.
+April was arguably the worst month of the lockdown, with most of the country under stay-at-home orders and schools and businesses closed.
 No businesses, from mom-and-pop stores to multinational corporations, were spared the impact of the pandemic.

 But the quality of the recovery is less about how it starts, and more about how sustainable it is in the long-run, said Michael Gregory, deputy chief economist at BMO.